 \subsubsection{Indirect Resupply Strategies}

-The indirect strategy uses a large launch vehicle (LV) to deliver spares to a parking orbit, from which they are transferred to the in constellation orbit via RAAN drift.
+The indirect strategy uses a large launch vehicle (LV) to deliver spares to a parking orbit, from which they are transferred to the constellation orbit via drift in the right ascension of the ascending node (RAAN).
+In this architecture, a shared parking-orbit layer, consisting of $N_{\text{orbit}_\text{p}}$ parking orbits, serves all $N_{\text{orbit}_\text{c}}$ constellation planes.
 Although this method benefits from batch discounts and lower launch cost, the RAAN drift introduces a longer replenishment delay.
-By contrast, the direct strategy employs a small LV to replenish the in plane orbit immediately.
-The detailed explanation for the direct strategy can be found in the past work\cite{han2024analysis}.
+By contrast, the direct strategy employs a small LV to replenish the in-plane orbit immediately.
+A detailed explanation of the direct strategy can be found in past work~\cite{han2024analysis}.

 Figure~\ref{fig_strategy} illustrates the indirect strategy.
-If a failure occurs, an in plane spare immediately replaces the failed satellite, and whenever the number of in-plane spares falls below a threshold, a batch of spares is transferred from one of the parking orbits.
+If a failure occurs, an in-plane spare immediately replaces the failed satellite, and whenever the number of in-plane spares falls below a threshold, a batch of spares is transferred from one of the parking orbits.
 At the same time, if the number of parking spares falls below a second threshold, a ground resupply order is placed and the replacement arrives after the LV’s lead time.
 To enable these transfers, spare satellites are grouped into transfer buses and launched in batches aboard the large LV, allowing spares to be delivered to multiple constellation planes as needed.